-It is a common issue and one that is actually part of running modern WordPress built website to have Errors for connecting to your database.
+It is a common issue and one that is actually part of running modern WordPress built website to have Errors connecting to databases.
 WordPress is a dynamic content management system that resides in a Database (usually MySQL) and there are many different ways you can troubleshoot Errors when establishing a Database Connection for websites built on WordPress.

-Simply browse in to your MySQL Database options to see if your Database WordPress is built upon is visible, and also check the user for that Database exists.
-At this stage you should see both the Database Name and the User of that Database.
-If you can’t, then you need to restore your WordPress site.
-However, if all is good at this stage, proceed to next step.
+Simply browse in to your MySQL Database options to see if your Database WordPress is built upon is visible.
+Then explore database user options and password, you should see both the Database Name and the User of that Database.

 Default WordPress configuration file named wp-config.php contains information for connecting to Database.
 Check to see if everything matches with your installation.

 Other Database Connection Errors You May Encounter for WordPress

 If you are not able to login to MySQL server using phpMyAdmin and get funny messages such as Error: 2002 CR_CONNECTION_ERROR.
 Then, its best that you first contact your web hosting provider to resolve the matter.
 Or perhaps visit MySQL Client Error Codes and Messages section.

 How to Fix Error Establishing a Database Connection in WordPress Video Lesson

 Once again, database connection errors are usually normal for a short period of time, if you’ve followed all the troubleshooting procedures and you still see Error Establishing a Database Connection Message in your internet browser.
 Then, triple check any plugins connecting to your database (disable any new plugin you installed), check Database User privileges or contact your web hosting provider as they will be able to assist you further.

 Don't let Google's latest Page Experience update derank your business website in search, instead, master Google rankings and website conversions with this Master Class Course by RankYa (Free Lessons Included)Learn how press here